scalaz/scalaz/example/src/main/tut/data/Kleisli.md

 ## Basics

 While this may seem like a complicated topic, in practice, the notion of a `Kleisli` is simple.
 Any function `A => M[B]` is a `Kleisli`.
-The `Kleisli` scalaz.data object provides a succinct newtype wrapper for easy costless conversion between `Kleisli` and its corresponding function type via two special functions, `wrap`, and `run`:
+The `Kleisli` data object provides a succinct newtype wrapper for easy costless conversion between `Kleisli` and its corresponding function type via two special functions, `wrap`, and `run`:

 ```tut:silent
 import scalaz._